 When it comes to cost, Cindy explains that "the higher the price, the more soft and supple your leather will be."

-Watch our video on How to Care for Your Leather Furniture
+Watch now: How to Care for Your Leather Furniture

 Author: Guest Author